zephyrproject-rtos/hal_ethos_u/README.md

 responsible to provide implementation for mutexes and semaphores to be used by the driver.

+The mutex and semaphores are used as synchronisation mechanisms and unless specified, the timeout is required to be 'forever'.

+The driver allows for an RTOS to set a timeout for the NPU interrupt semaphore.
+The timeout can be set with the CMake variable `ETHOSU_INFERENCE_TIMEOUT`, which is then used as `timeout` argument for the interrupt semaphore take call.
+Note that the unit is implementation defined, the value is shipped as is to the `ethosu_semaphore_take()` function and an override implementation should cast it to the appropriate type and/or convert it to the unit desired.

+A macro `ETHOSU_SEMAPHORE_WAIT_FOREVER` is defined in the driver header file, and should be made sure to map to the RTOS' equivalent of 'no timeout/wait forever'.
+Inference timeout value defaults to this if left unset.
+The macro is used internally in the driver for the available NPU's, thus the driver does NOT support setting a timeout other than forever when waiting for an NPU to become available (global ethosu_semaphore).

 The mutex and semaphore APIs are defined as weak linked functions that can be overridden by the user.
 The APIs are the usual ones and described below: